shingleproject/Shingle/README.md

 Supported features
 ------------------

-  - Define boundaries from NetCDF,
+  - Generate boundary representation from raw raster input (e.g. a NetCDF data file),
   - Regions defined by arbitrary functions of longitude and latitude (given on the command line),
   - Simpler definition of regions by boxes (such as 'longmin:longmax,latmin:longmax'),
   - Define included paths by Gmsh ID number (useful to include or exclude  specific islands/land masses),